If you drink, you may sometimes wonder when it's too much

 Flavored water is also a great option to offer to guests and designated drivers.

-*As defined by the Dietary Guidelines for Americans 2015–2020Opens a new window.
+- As defined by the Dietary Guidelines for Americans 2015–2020.
 Some people should drink less than these amounts or not use alcohol at all.